 - How do I export in an ebook format from Scrivener?

 - How do I access Scriptwriting features in the iOS app?

 - How do I customize the extended keyboard row in the iOS app?

 - What's New

-- You can view Web pages in Scrivener’s editor by dragging them onto the Header Bar above the Editor pane.
+You can view Web pages in Scrivener’s editor by dragging them onto the Header Bar above the Editor pane.
 This is a good way to view Web pages in Scrivener without importing them into your project.
-(See View Web Pages Without Important Them.)
+(See View Web Pages without Importing Them.)

-- Mac users can add two new types of files to the Scrivener Binder: photos, taken with a built-in iSight camera on a Mac, and audio notes, recorded by speaking into a microphone attached to your Mac.
+Mac users can add two new types of files to the Binder: photos, taken with a built-in camera on a Mac, and audio notes, recorded by speaking into a microphone attached to your Mac.
 (See Create New Files and Folders in the Binder.)

-- I describe a new method of displaying a QuickReference window for any item in your Binder in the first paragraph beneath Figure 24.
+I described a new method of displaying a QuickReference window for any item in your Binder in Use Quick Reference to Peek at Files.

-- Scrivener now supports OS X’s Notifications feature for project targets.
+Scrivener supports the Mac’s Notifications feature for project targets.
 You can also have Scrivener tweet your daily session goal.
 (See Set Targets.)

-If you wish to see a full, detailed list of all the changes to Scrivener, you can go to this page on the Literature & Latte Web site.
+Note: To see a full, detailed list of all the changes to Scrivener, go to the Change List page for Scrivener for Mac.

 Scrivener sounds cool.
 Where can I learn more about it?

 Scrivener is developed by a company called Literature & Latte.
 Check out the Literature & Latte Web site for lots more info.
 Also, you can download a fully-functional time-limited demo from the Literature & Latte site.